zeper-eng/Learning/README.md

 ![negative log-likelihood sum-exp form](https://latex.codecogs.com/svg.latex?\ell(B)=\sum_i\left[\log(1+e^{x_i^{T}B})-y_ix_i^{T}B\right]) (this form is the one I decided to implement)

-Because of the sigmoid function we do not automatically recieve an easy to use closed-form solution so we must use numerical methods to compute our ideal solution it.
+Because of the sigmoid function we do not automatically receive an easy to use closed-form solution so we must use numerical methods to compute our ideal solution it.

-Fortunately the logistic regression function is typically convex and has 1 pretty easy to find global minima so I implemented a gradient descent(steepest descent) with T iterations, where our gradient is defined as:
+Fortunately the negative log-likelihood is convex in B and therefore has a unique global minimum, so I implemented a gradient descent(steepest descent) with T iterations, where our gradient is defined as:

 ![gradient matrix form](https://latex.codecogs.com/svg.latex?\nabla_B\ell(B)=X^{T}(\sigma(XB)-Y))